 Calories and Weight Loss

-About 5 percent of the U.S. population drinks more than 567 calories from soda daily -- which is equivalent to approximately four soft drinks, according to the National Health and Nutrition Examination Survey.
-If that percentage includes you, not drinking soda would save you enough calories to lose almost 60 pounds over a year's time.
+According to a 2011 report from the National Health and Nutrition Examination Survey, about 5 percent of the U.S. population drinks more than 567 calories from soda daily — which is equivalent to approximately four soft drinks.
+If that percentage includes you, your no-soda diet would save you enough calories to lose almost 60 pounds over a year's time.

 Don't Drink Diet Soda, Either

-Artificial sweeteners also disrupt your body's "fullness" signals, and affect your metabolism in a way that triggers weight gain, according to a 2013 study published in Obesity Reviews.
+Artificial sweeteners also disrupt your body's "fullness" signals, and affect your metabolism in a way that triggers weight gain, according to a July 2013 study published in Trends in Endocrinology and Metabolism.
 Although it's not clear exactly how much weight you'd lose by not drinking diet soda, it should help you on your weight loss journey.